 Although we’ve closed our physical doors to the public, the ventureLAB team is still here to help.
 We’re committed to providing you with exceptional experiences (virtually!) and supporting you while we navigate this new normal for the next while.

-ventureLAB has implemented a work-from-home policy for its team until at least August 4, but we are still working remotely to help you navigate your business during the COVID-19 pandemic.
+ventureLAB has implemented a work-from-home policy for its team until further notice, but we are still working remotely to help you navigate your business during the COVID-19 pandemic.
 Read more about the policies and precautions we’ve taken during this unprecedented time.

 We understand that this time for a small and medium-sized business may be uncertain or confusing, so we’ve compiled some resources your company can use to navigate this unfamiliar landscape:

 Public Health Agency of Canada has also published considerable guidance on measures for workplaces that could be of assistance: